robertbernardbrown/Hangman-Game/README.md

 ## Future Development

 * Add more features with Javascript
-* Add backend to handle contact form processes
+* Add backend to remember users and their highscores